Web Design

 Lastly, follow your gut feeling; listen to your instincts.
 If something doesn’t mesh, move on.

 Finding a design team can be an emotionally overwhelming process.
 The following checklist will help you find the right team for your needs.
-And remember: just because the price is right doesn’t mean the fit is, and vice versa; an expensive team may be just that-expensive.
+And remember: just because the price is right doesn’t mean the fit is, and vice versa; an expensive squad may be just that expensive.
 You want to choose the best designer for you and your book.
 Believe me; you’ll be glad you did.

 1. Do they listen?